About the Project

 - Fine Arts Center of the New River Valley

-A major topic discussed at the first advisory board meeting was defining success for the 23/54 project.
-Is success measured by honoring the parents and children who fought for better educational opportunities?
-Or is success about inspiring young people today to take action and stand up against injustice in their own communities?
-Although there was no formal conclusion drawn, the discussion proved fruitful in surfacing the two main goals of the project:
+A major topic discussed at the first advisory board meeting was how success for the 23/54 project was to be defined.
+Two primary perspectives emerged: whether success could be measured by honoring the parents and children who fought for better educational opportunities, or by inspiring young people to take action and stand up against injustice in their own communities.
+Although no formal conclusion was drawn, the discussion proved fruitful in surfacing two primary goals of the project:

 - Honoring the brave parents, their children, ancestors, descendants and all Black families in Southwestern Virginia who have fought for justice and improved conditions for their families, communities, and future generations.